 Financial organizations - Do not make any entries on Part III, Lines 5a or 5b.
 On Line 5c, line out the words "Sales factor" and write "Financial organization."
-In Column 1, write business income from all sources.
-In Column 2, write business income from sources within Illinois.
+In Column 1, write the amount of business income from all sources.
+In Column 2, write the amount of business income from sources within Illinois.
 Divide Column 2 by Column 1, write the result, carried to six decimal places only, in Column 3 and on Line 6.
 Do nothing for Columns 4 and 5.
 See Specific Instructions, Part III - Base income (loss) allocable to Illinois, for completing Lines 7 through 10.

-International banking facilities - If you are a financial organization that has established an international banking facility in Illinois, refer to IITA, Section 304(c)(2), to determine apportionable income.
-If you have questions about these provisions, write to Illinois Department of Revenue, Legal Services Office, Senior Counsel-Income Tax, 5-500, 101 West Jefferson Street, Springfield, Illinois 62702.
+International banking facilities - If you are a financial organization that has established an international banking facility in Illinois, see IITA, Section 304(c)(2), to determine apportionable income.
+If you have questions about these provisions, write to Illinois Department of Revenue, Legal Services Office, Senior Counsel -Income Tax, 5-500, 101 West Jefferson Street, Springfield, Illinois 62702.
+IL-1065 Instructions (R-12/99)